Special Events in Tulsa

 - An event venue is an area that has been closed

-(e.g. street, sidewalk or parking lot) per a special event permit
+(e.g. street, sidewalk or parking lot) per a City of Tulsa Special

 - A designated licensed premise is an area